Use this pack when you want the shortest honest path into a local coding host.

 Repo proof vs host-side proof

-- Repo-side already proven here: the CLI contract, the same-machine Local Web API contract, the stdio MCP launch shape, and the current read-only tool/resource surface.
+- Repo-side already proven here: the CLI contract, the Local Web API contract for this Mac, the stdio MCP launch shape, and the current read-only tool/resource surface.

-- Named-host status today: Claude Code, Codex, and OpenClaw now all have fresh attach proof on the current host build; OpenCode stays template-only and OpenHands stays comparison-only.
+- Named-host status today: Claude Code, Codex, and OpenClaw each have a tagged host-proof trail in v0.1.12; OpenCode stays template-only and OpenHands stays comparison-only.

 - Host-side still yours to verify on another machine: where your host stores config, whether attach succeeds in that host build, and any extra host-specific options or UI steps outside the current verified machine.

-- Truthful attach rule: keep OpenCode template-only and OpenHands comparison-only, and do not generalize one fresh named-host proof into a universal guarantee for every machine or release.
+- Truthful attach rule: keep OpenCode template-only and OpenHands comparison-only, and do not generalize one tagged named-host proof trail into a universal guarantee for every machine or release.

 What counts as a stronger proof level